Welcome to Connaught and Laurel!

 To support our understanding of Homer's Iliad, we are learning the songs from Heroes of Troy; a sequence of learning which targets objectives from the Music curriculum at Key Stage 2.
 There are seven exciting songs to learn, each one linking to an episode of the story of the Trojan War.

-Year 4 are looking forward to attending Troy: Myth and Reality this December.
+Year 4 thoroughly enjoyed attending Troy: Myth and Reality this December.
 It is the British Museum's major exhibition for Autumn 2019, revealing the lasting legacy of stories and legends from the Trojan War.
 They were first talked about by the early ancient poets including Homer, in his epic work the Iliad.
 This trip will fully support our work in Literacy and Topic on Homer's Iliad and ancient Greek culture, history and society.

-There will be 300 objects and works of art on show which have been inspired by the tales of war, love and loss.
+There were 300 objects and works of art on show which have been inspired by the tales of war, love and loss.
 Below is an overview of the exhibition.
 Please feel free to take a look and discuss with your children!

 Children will develop their confidence in performing arts and dance whilst deepening their understanding of story telling techniques.